HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 However, the approach proposed by \[dEon 2007\] is applied in texture space which is too weird according to the convention of the real time rendering.
 And the screen space approach is proposed by \[Jimenez 2009\] and \[Jimenez 2010\].

 Definitely, the screen space depth can be used to calculate the world position and thus the $\displaystyle \operatorname{\Delta} p_i$ can be obtained.
 However, the **stretch factor** proposed by \[Jimenez 2010\] is not proportional to the difference of the world position, and in my opinion, is empirical.
-And \[Mikkelsen 2010\] proposed a more reasonable filter size based on the mathematical derivation.
+And \[Mikkelsen 2010\] proposed a more reasonable **kernel** size based on the mathematical derivation.

+Note that in image processing, the **filter** function is approximated with a discrete and finite **kernel**.

 However, the approach proposed by \[Jimenez 2010\] still needs 2N passes to perform the 2N 1D convolutions where the N is the number of Gaussians.
 Evidently, this is still too expensive for real time rendering.
-And the 2 passes approach is proposed by \[Jimenez 2015\] by assuming the irradiance is [additively separable](https://calculus.subwiki.org/wiki/Additively_separable_function) and **pre-integrating** the **filter**.
+And the 2 passes approach is proposed by \[Jimenez 2015\] by assuming the irradiance is [additively separable](https://calculus.subwiki.org/wiki/Additively_separable_function) and **pre-integrating** the **kernel**.